henry2004y/Vlasiator.jl/docs/src/log.md

 | Python | 125   |

 Note that the above timings are for a single CPU.
 With only one command added for multithreading, the Julia timings can be improved by n where n is the number of threads.
 For example, with 8 threads, Julia takes ~80s to finish.

+## Conditional Dependency

+There are certain packages that I don't want to include as dependencies, but instead I want to compile some glue codes if they are loaded.
+For example, I do not want to include any plotting packages as dependencies because either they are heavy-weighted, or incompatible with one another if one wants to switch.

+There is a proposal in the Pkg manager for this, but it will come in later versions.
+Now my temporary solution is to include some additional scripts for a target plotting library, but that requires the location of the scripts, which is inconvenient for users.